oanapanduru/GitCourse/README.md

 # GitCouse
-Coursera course - Introduction to Git and GitHub
+Coursera course -{name} Introduction to Git and GitHub